MirjamC/xml-workshop/_sources/7_alto_ET.md

 This can be done with the .get method, for example: book.get('id').
 ```

-In lesson 4 we learned that is is possible to acces the elements with a for loop, like
+In lesson 4 we learned that is is possible to acces the elements with a for loop, like:
 ```Python
 for book in root.findall('book'):
 ```